remi/her/UPGRADE.md

 * Her is now compatible with `ActiveModel` and includes `ActiveModel::Validations`.

   Before 0.5, the `errors` method on an object would return an error list received from the server (the `:errors` key defined by the parsing middleware).
 But now, `errors` returns the error list generated after calling the `valid?` method (or any other similar validation method from `ActiveModel::Validations`).
-The error list returned from the server is now accessible from the `server_errors` method.
+The error list returned from the server is now accessible from the `response_errors` method.

 ## 0.2.4